-- 11.1 The development would cause a Low-Moderate Negative impact on the setting of the scheduled New House Round Barrow Cemetery (PE178).
-There would be a Moderate Negative impact on the western barrow in the group, due to the proximity of the development to that barrow.
-The proposed development would not impact on the Significance of the monument, however, either as individual round barrows or as a group of round barrows. - 11.1.1 Mitigation has been applied during the design stage, with the size of the structure decreased, a proposed access track and paving around the structure withdrawn.
-Unobtrusive grass reinforcement mesh would be used for the trackway to reduce impacts. - 11.1.2 To reduce the visual impact of the well-head structure, consideration should be given to facing the building with a stone sympathetic in colour and texture to the vernacular style of the Princes Gate district. - 11.1.3 It is not recommended that screening planting is sought in this case, ensure that the relatively open landscape of the field in which the barrow cemetery now stands is preserved.
-Adding more trees or shrubs into the environment close to the western barrow would also increase the footprint of the development, causing a greater physical impact on buried archaeology.
-Trees growing around the well-head building could also make more of an impact on the sight-lines between the eastern and western barrows in the barrows cemetery. - 11.1.4 Similarly landscaping and creating earthwork bunds is not appropriate, as it would create earthwork features which could detract from the barrows themselves, and would require more ground disturbance, or bringing in of soil from elsewhere. - 11.2 There is a high potential for buried archaeology at the development site and its immediate environs, due to the proximity of the New House Round Barrow Cemetery, particularly the western barrow in the group. - 11.2.1 Archaeological mitigation should be considered for groundworks associated with the proposed development, including the excavation of foundations for the well-head structure and any pipeline trenches.
+- 11.1 The development would cause a Low-Moderate impact on the setting of the scheduled New House Round Barrow Cemetery, but would not impact on the Significance of the monument, either as individual round barrows or as a group of round barrows. - 11.1.1 Mitigation is proposed, in the form of planting screening deciduous trees and shrubs, which would reduce the impact on setting to Low.
+With the screening trees in place, the proposed well-head structure would not be highly visible when viewed from the direction of the scheduled barrows and would merge with the wooded area around New House Farm to the northwest and the existing screening belt along the southern side of the Princes Gate Water factory to the north. - 11.1.2 To reduce the visual impact of the well-head structure, consideration should be given to facing the building with a stone sympathetic in colour and texture to the vernacular style of the Princes Gate district. - 11.1.3 The proposal includes a trackway connecting the well-head structure with the factory, which will be constructed with a green, cellular recycled plastic grid to minimise its visual impact. - 11.2 There is a high potential for buried archaeology at the development site and its immediate environs, due to the proximity of the New House Round Barrow Cemetery. - 11.2.1 Archaeological mitigation should be considered for groundworks associated with the proposed development, including the excavation of foundations for the well-head structure and any pipeline trenches.